 - 2 cups chopped, peeled apples (I use Granny Smith)

 - 2 tablespoons maple syrup

-- In a large bowl, whisk together dry ingredients (through cinnamon).
+- In a large bowl, whisk together the flour, oats, sugar, baking powder and cinnamon.

-- In a small bowl, mix milk, butter, syrup and egg; stir into dry ingredients and mix just until moistened.
-Fold in apples.
+- In a small bowl, whisk together the milk, butter, syrup and egg; stir it into the dry ingredients and mix just until moistened.
+Fold in the apples.

-- Fill prepared muffin cups 3/4-full (this is easiest to do when you use an ice cream scoop).
+- Fill the prepared muffin cups ¾ full (this is easiest to do when you use an ice cream scoop).
 Top each with a pecan half.
-Bake 18 to 20 minutes or until muffins test done.
-Cool in pan for 10 minutes before removing to wire rack to cool completely.
+Bake for 18 to 20 minutes or until the muffins test done.
+Cool in the pan for 10 minutes before removing to a wire rack to cool completely.

 - In a small bowl, mix the powdered sugar with syrup and drizzle over the cooled muffins.

 Just took these beauties out of the oven and they taste as good as they look.
 I love the hint of maple syrup with the warmth of the cinnamon and burst of apple.
 I did sub whole wheat pastry flour for all purpose and old fashion oats instead of instant as that is what I had on hand.
 This is going into my muffin rotation ASAP!